 White Collar Criminal Offenses

-At Aldridge Law Group, we have defended clients accused of embezzlement, fraud and other white collar crimes.
+At Aldridge & Birdwhistell Law Firm, PSC, we have defended clients accused of embezzlement, fraud and other white collar crimes.
 White collar criminal prosecutions can be lengthy and complicated, and it is very important to be extremely careful about what you say or do if you are under investigation for a white collar offense.

 If you believe you are the target of a police investigation or if you have been arrested, call us at our office for immediate assistance.